 David M. Klaus, Ph.D. biographical sketch

-David Klaus obtained a BS in Mechanical Engineering from West Virginia University in 1984 and promptly embarked upon a career in the space program, initially working as a Shuttle Launch Controller at the Kennedy Space Center in Florida and supporting planned flights from Vandenberg AFB in CA, then later moving to Mission Operations at the Johnson Space Center in Houston.
-His professional background spans shuttle life support systems, thermal numerical modeling, and space suit test, analysis and operations.
+David Klaus obtained a BS in Mechanical Engineering from West Virginia University in December 1984 and promptly embarked upon a career in the space program, initially working as a Shuttle Launch Controller at the NASA Kennedy Space Center in Florida and supporting planned flights from Vandenberg AFB in CA, later moving to Mission Operations at the Johnson Space Center in Houston.
+His professional experience spans shuttle life support systems, thermal numerical modeling, advanced spacesuit test and analysis, and EVA operations.

 Career in pictures…